What is Dialectical Behaviour Therapy (DBT)?

 Finding success in sobriety can be more difficult for those with a dual diagnosis, but suitable therapies can help get them on that path.
 Learning about dialectical behavior therapy vs cognitive behavioral therapy will help you choose which better suits your condition as both provide the skills and methods to sustain long-term recovery.

 We Level Up rehab centers use individualized treatment plans for each client to ensure they can find success in recovery.
 We know there is no one-size-fits-all recovery method.
 Treatment plans take into account the substance that was abused, co-occurring disorders, past traumas, past treatments, and future planning that may be needed.
-We Level Up dual diagnosis treatment centers has medical detox, MAT, residential or inpatient rehab treatment, and aftercare planning programs for those struggling with drug and alcohol addiction.
+We Level Up dual diagnosis treatment centers has medical detoxMATresidential or inpatient rehab treatment, and aftercare planning programs for those struggling with drug and alcohol addiction.
 If you or a loved one are struggling with addiction call our 24/7 admissions team.

-Experience Transformative Recovery at the We Level Up Treatment Center.
+Experience Transformative Recovery at We Level Up Treatment Centers.

 See our authentic success stories.
 Get inspired.
 Get the help you deserve.